benjwilliams/benjwilliams.github.io/projects/bouncing-box/README.md

 # (Definitely read all of this)

 ## Run the program
-Right click on your `index.html` file and select "Preview with Live Server".
+Right click on your `index.html` file and select "Preview with ".

 # TODO 1: Learn how to move the box